Toledot: In inner-biblical interpretation

 The parashah has parallels or is discussed in these Biblical sources:

 Genesis chapter 25

+Genesis 25:19, "these are the generations of Isaac ...", recalls statements in the same format about "the generations of Adam" (Genesis 5:1), of Noah (Genesis 6:9), and of Ishmael (Genesis 25:12).

-Genesis 25:26 reports that Rebekah "went to inquire (lidrosh) of the Lord."
+Genesis 25:26 reports that Rebekah "went to inquire (lidrosh) of the Lord".
 1 Samuel 9:9 explains, "Formerly in Israel, when a man went to inquire (lidrosh) of God, he said: 'Come and let us go to the seer'; for he who is now called a prophet was formerly called a seer."

 Hosea taught that God once punished Jacob for his conduct, requiting him for his deeds, including that (as reported in Genesis 25:26) in the womb he tried to supplant his brother.

 Genesis chapter 26

 In Genesis 26:4, God reminded Isaac that God had promised Abraham that God would make his heirs as numerous as the stars.
 In Genesis 15:5, God promised that Abraham's descendants would as numerous as the stars of heaven.
 Similarly, in Genesis 22:17, God promised that Abraham's descendants would as numerous as the stars of heaven and the sands on the seashore.
 In Genesis 32:13, Jacob reminded God that God had promised that Jacob's descendants would be as numerous as the sands.
 In Exodus 32:13, Moses reminded God that God had promised to make the Patriarch's descendants as numerous as the stars.
 In Deuteronomy 1:10, Moses reported that God had multiplied the Israelites until they were then as numerous as the stars.
 In Deuteronomy 10:22, Moses reported that God had made the Israelites as numerous as the stars.
 And Deuteronomy 28:62 foretold that the Israelites would be reduced in number after having been as numerous as the stars.

 God's reference to Abraham as "my servant" (avdi) in Genesis 26:24 is echoed in God's application of the same term to Moses, Caleb, David, Isaiah, Eliakim the son of Hilkiah, Israel, Nebuchadnezzar, Zerubbabel, the Branch, and Job.